jprune/jprune/README.md

 </div>

-### <div align="center">I'm Julian, a full-time Web & App Developer. 👨🏼‍💻 My passion lies in solving problems so perhaps I can help you solve an open position?</div>
+### <div align="center">I'm Julian, Team Leader in HighTech Sales and a part time software dev. 👨🏼‍💻 My passion lies in solving REAL problems, focussing 100% on the consumer.
+So perhaps I can help you solve an open position?</div>

-- 🔭 I’m currently working on a potential business idea in the AI area.
+- 🔭 I’m currently working on a side project on the KUJIRA Blockchain.

-- 🌱 I’m currently learning extending my knowledge in TypeScript, NextJS and AWS.
+- 🌱 I’m currently learning extending my knowledge in Rust, TypeScript, NextJS and AWS.

-- ❓ Ask me about anything related to MERN stack and related technologies

 - ⚡ Fun fact: I love to be under the water.